 Vanessa is a childbirth educator and doula who welcomes pregnant people in her class.

 Alaina connected with yoga for the first time while attending university in 2014.
 She was drawn to the practice as a way to carve out intentional space to disconnect from the responsibilities of every-day life and instead focus on reconnecting with the mind and body.
 Students in Alaina's classes will be given an opportunity to center themselves in the present and establish a mindful connection to their bodies through breath and movement.
 Alaina completed her 200-hour training through Carolina Yoga Company in 2020.

 As an athlete, endurance sports coach, and continuing student of yoga, Sage Rountree understands the trickiness of balancing training (or life!) and a yoga practice.
 Sage's classes emphasize intention and efficiency—using the right form and the right breath for the task at hand.
 There's plenty of attention to core, the hips, and using the body, breath, and mind to focus.
-An Experienced Registered Yoga Teacher with the Yoga Alliance at the highest level (E-RYT 500), Sage has over sixteen years' experience teaching yoga to students of all levels and backgrounds, including several UNC teams and Coach Roy Williams, an ongoing student of over a decade.
+An Experienced Registered Yoga Teacher with the Yoga Alliance at the highest level (E-RYT 500), Sage has over sixteen years' experience teaching yoga to students of all levels and backgrounds, including several UNC teams and Coach Roy Williams, her student for over a decade.

 Co-owner of the studio, director of our teacher trainings, and the author of nine books including The Athlete's Guide to Yoga, Everyday Yoga, Lifelong Yoga, and The Professional Yoga Teacher's Handbook, Sage has also written for Yoga Journal, Runner's World, Lava Magazine, and USA Triathlon Magazine.
 Visit Sage's website.